alanzarb/Template1/New Python Project.md

-# New Python Project Gist
+# New Python Project 2

 1. Create dir outside of vscode